renoise/pattrns/README.md

 ## Repository Structure

-The repository is organised as a monorepo and contains several sub-projects:
+The repository is organized as a monorepo and contains several sub-projects:

 - `benches`: Rust benchmark source code to ensure performance does not regress with changes.
 - `bindings`: Provides C++ bindings, an FFI layer, and a relay loader for dynamically loading the pattrns shared library.